Picnic Area Rules & Regulations

 Park Rules and Regulations

 - Alcohol is prohibited unless a City alcohol permit has been issued.
 Permits which have alcohol included must end at 6:00pm.
-Alcohol is not permitted at Parkside Aquatic Park, Ryder Park, Shoreview Park, or Harborview Park.
+Alcohol is not permitted at Parkside Aquatic Park, Ryder Park, Shoreview Park, Harborview Park, or Laurelwood Park.